Here are some fun ways to teach your children positional language in a way they will remember.

 Then name various objects and where they should be placed, such as, “please draw a hat next to the snowman.”
 Kids must follow directions and add a hat to their drawings in the correct position.

-They can also take turns giving directions for drawing objects in named places in the pictures.
+Children can also take turns giving directions for drawing objects in specific positions within the pictures.
 At the end, remove the barrier so children can compare drawings.

 3. Sally Says